cdvelop/devtui/README.md

 - **Esc**: Cancel edit
 - **Ctrl+C**: Exit

 **Note**: DevTUI automatically loads a built-in [ShortcutsHandler](shortcuts.go) at position 0 in the first tab, which displays detailed keyboard navigation commands.
-This handler demonstrates the `HandlerDisplay` interface and provides interactive help within the application.
+This handler demonstrates the `HandlerEdit` interface and provides interactive help within the application.

 **Text Selection**: Terminal text selection is enabled for copying error messages and logs.
 Mouse scroll functionality may vary depending on bubbletea version and terminal capabilities.

 ## Documentation